 For an extra fee, Allstate also offers a Rateguard option, which allows you to file one “free” claim every five years without triggering a rise in your premium.
 However, since there’s a low likelihood of placing a claim in any year, the option may or may not be worth buying, depending on its cost and the increase in premium that would result from making a claim.

-The company is one of the few — along with Erie and USAA — to offer, at additional cost, home-sharing coverage as an alternative.
-As we said above, damage from paying guests is not covered under standard homeowners insurance policies.
+The company is one of the few — along with Erie and USAA — to offer, at additional cost, home-sharing coverage as an alternative to buying such insurance through AirBnB or Vrbo.
+As a rule, damage from paying guests is not covered under a standard homeowners insurance policy.

 The company also offers optional coverage for:

 - Green improvement reimbursement

 - Water backup

 - Scheduled personal property

 - Contractor Connection database connects you with contractors